 Samantha Foster has scored an array of projects ranging from video games to film.
 Sam was born and raised in New York City.
 She composes in a wide range of genres.
 She graduated magna cum laude with honors from St. Lawrence University and is a full-time composer.
 Sam is affiliated with BMI.

-Sam's is currently scoring the indie game Whiteout by Crossman Studios.
-She recently scored The Rainsdowne Players: Opening Night by Steve O'Gorman.
-She also scored Regicide: The Tale of the Forgotten Theif, an RPG by Punchdrunk Games.
+Sam recently scored The Rainsdowne Players by Steve O'Gorman.
+The Rainsdowne Players is currently available on Nintendo Switch in North America and other parts of the world.
+It is also available on PC.
+She also scored Regicide: The Tale of the Forgotten Thief, an RPG by Punchdrunk Games.
 She also composed Japanese music for Scrub Ninjas, available on mobile devices.
 Sam also scored Raids of Nohosphere, a PC game under production in Rennes, France.

 Sam recently scored Happy Home, a short film produced in Los Angeles.
 In 2016, Sam won a Tabloid Witch Award for "Best Music Soundtrack" for "Sitophobia," a stop-motion animated short.
 She also scored Southern Comfort, an indie feature film about an actor who travels to South Carolina to research a role.
 In 2011, Sam scored a series of regional Emmy Award winning television PSAs for the Kansas Youth Empowerment Academy (KYEA).
 The PSA campaign,"Disability Pride", aired on KTWU.
 In 2011, she scored Actresses, a documentary by MJE Films.
 Sam has also worked on multiple student films.